vonj/erika_S3004/README.md

 ./target/release/erika-cli print text.txt
 ```

-Reading keyboard input from the typewriter:
+For more commands, have a look at the help page:
 ```
-./target/release/erika-cli connect
+./target/release/erika-cli --help
 ```